rubencardenes/raspberry-pi-remote-car/README.md

 * Left stick: Forward/backwards movement (rear motor)
 * Right stick: Left/right steering (front motor)
-* R1: activate deactivate incoming control messages to the terminal

 The more you press forward/backwards on the stick, the more acceleration is provided.
 Same happens for left/right steering This feature is provided by the ENA_PWM and ENB_PWM ChangeDutyCycle(value) method (lines 122, 123).
 The value given controls the power provided to the motors.